TIBCOSoftware/tibcli-node/readme.md

   -N, --name <name>           The name of the app
-  -v, --appversion <version>  The version of the app -h, --help                  output usage information
+  -v, --appversion <version>  The version of the app -g, --git                   Initialize an empty git repo -G, --github                Create a new GitHub repo (you'll be promted for a token) -h, --help                  output usage information

 Commands: